cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 Aggregators that opt-in to support this extension and are configured to enforce it for a given task, MUST reject reports not containing the extension.
-Equally, If they do not recognize or support the extension, the MUST reject reports containing the extension.
+Equally, if they do not recognize or support the extension, they MUST reject reports containing the extension.

 In case the Aggregator is configured to support it, an additional step is added to the Input Share Preparation in {{!DAP, Section 4.4.1.5}}.